un2-0/Nemos.io/README.md

 ## FAQ

-1.What can I do if displaying "Ref already exists"?
+1.What can I do if displaying "Ref SmartVote already exists"?
 Use "epm rm SmartVote" to delete the current blockchain.
+2.What can I do if displaying "resource temporarily unavailable"?
+Use "(sudo) pkill decerver" to terminate the process.

 ## License